Meta Decides To Form A Team To Prevent AI From Tampering With EU Elections

 The AI boom over the last couple of years has been a double-edged sword.
 While on one hand, it has benefited individuals and industries, on the flip side, it heavily fueled the spread of misinformation.

 Now that you can create realistic pictures within seconds, just with a text prompt, it’s much easier to influence the voters or tarnish the image of a candidate.
-For example, last year a manipulated video of Joe Biden went viral where he was shown inappropriately touching his adult granddaughter.
+For example, last year, a manipulated video of allegedly Joe Biden inappropriately touching his adult granddaughter went viral.

-Content like these can negatively impact a candidate’s chances at the poll.
-So this initiative by Meta is a welcome step to keep the elections fair and help the voters make clear judgments.
+Content like this can negatively impact a candidate’s chances at the poll.
+So, this initiative by Meta is a welcome step to keep the elections fair and help the voters make clear judgments, but it’s unclear how effective it will be without an external verification system.

 Question & Answers (0)